Parables Home

 Now comes the severe warning.
 Who are Christ's "little ones?"
 It is all of us who belong to Him.
 When you consider the magnitude of Almighty God... compared to we created creatures abiding in His grace... we are His little ones.
 It doesn't matter if you are brand new in-Christ, or a learned scholar with years of degrees and teaching/preaching under your belt.
 You are one of Christ's little ones.

 First, we must consider the history of "The Stone of Rejection" throughout the scriptures, as there are 82 verses in your bible about building a stone foundation.
 In our context the reference is made to the stones of Jerusalem that were the result of the Assyrian and the Babylonian captivities when the Temple was destroyed and all of its parts lay upon the ground.
-Apparently, during Nehemiah's time it was common for those who were rebuilding the temple, to believe that these stones were unusable and were cast into the surrounding fields.
+Apparently, during Nehemiah's time it was common for those who were rebuilding the temple, to believe that some of these stones were unusable and were cast into the surrounding fields.
 If you've ever walked through a late summer wheat field you may have had the experience of tripping over a large rock hidden by the wheat - thus, "The Stone of Stumbling that the Builders Rejected."
 [2]

 Now, think of the context of these verses.
 Jesus is speaking about those who have come to Himself.
 He's speaking to His disciples and making a very focused point that many will miss.
 It is also we, the believing, that should never be found to be leading other believers astray.
 For there was Jesus with His 12 and He was speaking to them who had just wanted to know which one of them would be "The greatest in the heavenly kingdom," when they should have been questioning, "Who will be the humblest servant."
 They were ready to man-up and be the boss, but Jesus want's none of that.
 One of them was ready to man-up and sell His Savior down the river.
 Jesus wants leaders who serve in humility, with grace and love.
 To do otherwise is to bring His wrath to bear.